Practical advice for students of Biblical Greek on reading the Greek Church Fathers.

 Literary Styles of the Ancient Christian Writers

 What is the quality of Church literature?
-Some of the Church writers are so gifted in the Greek language that their text appears to be an art form.
+Some Church writers are so gifted in the Greek language that their text appears to be an art form.
 For example, Cyril of Alexandria has one of the most engaging styles.
 He was a master of vocabulary.
 His thoughts, word usage and grammar are very sophisticated.
 He stands out as one of the premier Christian writers from a literary and style standpoint.
 The ability to read in the original Greek is required to appreciate this, because most of the literary flow and beauty is lost in the translation.

 Literary standards vary.
 Others like Epiphanius would fail the literary scale and appear more like a trash writer.
-His such strong and derogatory word usage throw a translator for some difficulty.
+His strong and derogatory word usage throw a translator for some difficulty.

 Then there were authors like Origen who was one of the most comprehensive writers of the early Christian era.
 He was a genius of combining Hebrew imagery, Biblical know-how, Greek Philosophy and religious devotion into a prolific writing style.

 This is likely the one place where the traditional New Testament translator will have the most difficulty.
 The translator cannot assume Church writers follow the same literary style and argumentation represented in the Holy Books.
-Rather one will discover the majority were influenced by classical Greek writers and thought — some even quoting Aristotle, Plato, and more by name.
+Rather, one will discover the majority were influenced by classical Greek writers and thought — some even quoting Aristotle, Plato, and more by name.
 Many Christian leaders from the second through fifth centuries emerged from Greek rhetorical arts before they became Christians.
 Their literature reflects either a reaction or assertion to this influence.
 This is a really important genre for the translator to master or at least appreciate.
 More on this topic can be read here: Patrology and Greek Philosophy.

 Where to Find the Actual Greek Texts